-Any dual-listed course in European Studies and most courses taken abroad may count towards the minor.
-The language course taken abroad can only be counted once (either as an elective for requirement II or as requirement III).
-Students are therefore encouraged to take a language course in an European language before going abroad.
-Questions should be directed to the program coordinator Many courses taught on St. Lawrence's European study programs are included.
+Three courses.
+Any cross-listed course in European Studies and a maximum of four courses taken abroad may count towards the minor.
+The language course taken abroad can only be counted once as an elective.
+Students are therefore encouraged to take a language course in a European language before going abroad, or a second language course abroad or upon return.
+Questions should be directed to the program coordinator.
+Many courses taught on St. Lawrence's European study programs are included.
 Consult the program website or the coordinator for a current list of these courses.
 To ensure breadth, students may count no more than two courses from a single department or program for the minor.
 Frequently, special topics courses offered in various departments may count as program electives.
 Students should consult the coordinator about the appropriateness of courses not listed in the current Catalog.